Suge Knight: Tupac Shakur, MC Hammer, Dr. Dre, and the Death Row Label

-Murders of Tupac Shakur and Biggie Smalls: Theories accusing Knight
+Murders of Tupac Shakur and The Notorious B.I.G.: theories accusing Knight

 Though never charged by any prosecutor for any involvement, Suge Knight has been the subject of theories in popular culture about the murder of two well-known rap artists.
-Tupac Shakur was shot four times in a drive-by shooting in Las Vegas, Nevada on September 7, 1996, and died six days later on September 13.
-When Shakur's East Coast rival, The Notorious B.I.G. (aka Biggie Smalls), was murdered in a similar drive-by shooting in Los Angeles, California on March 9, 1997, speculation arose that Knight was involved and that Biggie's death was a revenge killing.
+Tupac Shakur was shot four times in a drive-by shooting in Las Vegas, Nevada, on September 7, 1996, and died six days later on September 13.
+When Shakur's East Coast rival, The Notorious B.I.G. was murdered in a similar drive-by shooting in Los Angeles, California, on March 9, 1997, speculation arose that Knight was involved and that Biggie's death was a revenge killing.
 Former Death Row artists, including Snoop Dogg, also later accused Knight of being involved in Tupac's murder.

-A theory accusing Suge Knight in the deaths of both Biggie and Tupac was that of ex-detective Russell Poole, who conjectured that Knight had Tupac killed before he could part ways with Knight's label and then conspired to kill Biggie to divert attention from himself in the Tupac case.
+Ex-detective Russell Poole conjectured that Knight had Tupac killed before he could part ways with Knight's label and then conspired to kill Biggie to divert attention from himself in the Tupac case.
 The Biggie murder theory implicated Knight, a rogue cop, and a mortgage broker named Amir Muhammad (who was never a police suspect) along with the chief of police and the LAPD in a conspiracy to murder and cover up the murder of Biggie.
 The Biggie theory formed the basis of a US$500 million lawsuit by his family, the Wallaces, against the city of Los Angeles.
 A key source for Poole's theory was Kevin Hackie.
 Hackie had implicated Knight and David Mack.
 Hackie, a former Death Row associate, said that he had knowledge of involvement between Knight and Mack and other LAPD officers.
 His information was used by the Wallace family in their suit against the city of L.A. for Biggie's death.
 But Hackie later told Los Angeles Times reporter Chuck Philips that the Wallace attorneys had altered his declarations.
 The suit brought by the Wallace family against the city of L.A. based on the Russell Poole theory was dismissed in 2010.

 In 2005, Chuck Philips of the Los Angeles Times reported that another source for the theory of Biggie's murder implicating Muhammad, Mack, Knight and the LAPD was a schizophrenic man known as "Psycho Mike" who later confessed to hearsay and memory lapses and falsely identifying Muhammad.
-John Cook of Brill's Content noted that Philips' article "demolished" the Poole-Sullvan theory of Biggie's murder.
+John Cook of Brill's Content noted that Philips's article "demolished" the Poole-Sullivan theory of Biggie's murder.